Majeed7/MCDMfallacies_compositional/README.md

-# MCMDfallacies_compositional
-The fallacies in group multi-criteria decision-making using the compositional data analysis
+This respository contains the MATLAB implementation of the paper entitled "Unveiling and unraveling aggregation and dispersion fallacies in group MCDM".